Encode Literary Divisions (Acts, Scenes, and Speeches) in Transcriptions

 Optional: Anteleptic Milestones

-We do not add proleptic act and scene divisions to our semi-diplomatic texts.
+We do not add proleptic act and scene divisions to our semi-diplomatic transcriptions.
 Acts and scenes are an editorial imposition.
 Even now, they are subject to editorial emendation and differ from one edition to another.
 For example, the scenes often numbered 2.1 and 2.2 in editions of Romeo and Juliet are treated as one scene in the Oxford Shakespeare (and the Norton 1 and Norton 2 based thereon).

-In this case, the optional practice is to add <milestone> elements at the points where the act and scene divisions open in your modern text (i.e., the opening <div> tag in your modern text).
+In this case, the optional practice is to add <milestone> elements at the points where the act and scene divisions open in your modernized text (i.e., the opening <div> tag in your modernized text).
 Add a @resp attribute to the <milestone> element.
 The value of @resp will be the pers: prefix plus your own xml:id.
 Add a @corresp attribute that points to the modern document and the xml:id of the <div> to which you want to point.

 <body><!-- Preceding text. -->